-Duke School Makers is a community of makers who share our knowledge, tools, ideas, and creativity.
-During our after school club students are engaged in self-directed projects.
-We have students who bake, felt, take apart machines, build catapults, code, create stop motion animations, create documentaries, and generally explore anything that sparks their interest.
+Duke School Makers is a community of makers who share knowledge, tools, ideas, and creativity.
+During our after school club, students are engaged in self-directed projects.
+We have students who craft, felt, take apart machines, build catapults, code, create stop motion animations, create documentaries, and generally explore anything that sparks their interest.
 We believe that creative proximity, accomplishments, and failures lead to new ideas and discoveries.

 What makes a Maker?

 - "Makers believe that if you can imagine it, you can make it.
 We see ourselves as more than consumers—we are productive; we are creative.
 Everyone is a Maker, and our world is what we make it.

 - Makers seek out opportunities to learn to do new things, especially through hands-on, DIY (do-it-yourself) interactions.